microsoft/DirectXMesh/ReadMe.txt

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-July x, 2014
+June 27, 2014

-This package contains DirectXMesh, a shared source library for performing various geometry content processing operations including generating normals, index and vertex buffer optimization, and adjacency computations.
+This package contains DirectXMesh, a shared source library for performing various geometry content processing operations including generating normals and tangent frames, triangle adjacency computations, and vertex cache optimization.

 The source is written for Visual Studio 2010, 2012, or 2013.
 It is recommended that you make use of the Windows 8.1 SDK and Windows 7 Service Pack 1 or later.

 Details on using the Windows 8.1 SDK with VS 2010 are described on the Visual C++ Team Blog:
 <http://blogs.msdn.com/b/vcblog/archive/2012/11/23/using-the-windows-8-sdk-with-visual-studio-2010-configuring-multiple-projects.aspx>

+These components are designed to work without requiring any content from the DirectX SDK.
+For details, see "Where is the DirectX SDK?" <http://msdn.microsoft.com/en-us/library/ee663275.aspx>.

 DirectXMesh\
     This contains the DirectXMesh library.